 Cimzia (certolizumab) is a biologic medicine that helps the pain and swelling of arthritis.
-It works by blocking TNF (Tumor Necrosis Factor), a type of signalling protein (called a cytokine), that is involved in systemic inflammation.
+It works by blocking Tumor Necrosis Factor (TNF), a type of signalling protein (called a cytokine), that is involved in systemic inflammation.

-Cimzia belongs to a class of similar medications called “Anti-TNF” agents.
+Cimzia belongs to a class of similar medications called “Anti-Tumor Necrosis Factor” agents.

 Although some patients can feel better quite quickly in others it can take a little longer.
 Patients starting Cimizia should continue taking the medication as prescribed.

 The manufacturer of Cimzia offers a support program to Canadian patients that are prescribed the medication: